School visits to Kew Gardens

 What to see and do on a school visit

 Kew is the perfect setting for an outdoor classroom.
-You can bring up to 201 students throughout the year.
+We offer visits for all educational organisations.

 Everything you need for a visit